 Transform Your Backyard Pool with Palm Trees Today!

 Creating a year-round tropical paradise in North Georgia has never been easier.
-The addition of a backyard pool with palm trees gracing the area brings a lush exotic appeal even during the blustery days of winter.
+The addition of a backyard pool with palm trees gracing the area brings a lush exotic appeal to your home.
 If you can’t tell, we at Atlanta Palms love everything about palm trees.
-We especially love cold-hardy palms that aren’t shrinking violets when it comes to withstanding North Georgia winters and we carry a great selection.
+We especially love all of our selection of cold-hardy palms that will look fantastic in any pool area, as well as the Patio Palms that will give your area a tropical lush atmosphere for the warmer seasons.
+There is no reason why you cant have a tropical lushness in your own backyard!

 11490 Maxwell Road , Alpharetta, GA 30009